mcveanlab/treeseq-inference/README.md

 $ python3 -m pip install cyvcf2 # only for human data analysis: needs to be installed *after* numpy
 ```

-if your are using pip.
+if you are using pip.
 Conda may also be used to install these dependencies.

 ## Human data